AndinaDeFi/rails-challenge/README.md

 ## What we don't need
 * Sign up (users may be seeded).
 * Cryptocurrency/token CRUD (they may also be seeded).
+* An amazingly beautiful UI.
+Just keep it simple and useful.

 ## Recommended gems
 * rails ~> 6.1.3.2